klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.KIP8.md

 ```javascript
 kip8Instance.addMinter(account [, sendParam])
 ```
-Adds an account as a minter that has the permission of MinterRole and can mint.
+Adds an account as a minter that has the permission related to minting tokens.

 Note that the addMinter method will submit a transaction to the Klaytn network, which will charge the transaction fee to the sender.